-The DAAD regularly conducts internal and external monitoring of its programmes, ensuring their quality, effectiveness and sustainability.
+The DAAD regularly reviews its programs internally and externally for their efficiency, effectivity and impact.
 The goal is to continually improve its funding programmes.

-The DAAD prides itself of the fact that its funding programmes have a positive impact on individuals, institutions, academic systems and society which correspond to the goals of the DAAD, its sponsors, universities at home and abroad, its scholarship recipients and other partners.
+The DAAD's self-image implies that its funding programmes have a positive impact on individuals, institutions, science systems, and society that is consistent with both DAAD's goals and those of its funders, higher education institutions in Germany and abroad, scholarship recipients, and other partners.

 Progress reports and evaluations are firmly anchored in the work of the DAAD.
-Evaluations allow the DAAD to internally modify and continue developing its funding programmes, as well as provide accountability to the public and its sponsors.
-Furthermore, the results gained from these evaluations contribute to the public and academic discourse on internationality in the field of research and teaching.
+Evaluations serve internal learning, the internal steering and the further development of funding programmes, and provide accountability to the public and funding bodies.
+Furthermore, findings from evaluations contribute to the public and academic discourse on internationality in the field of research and teaching.

-The projects and programmes of the DAAD are regularly monitored by external assessors with regard to their quality, effectiveness and sustainability.
-When conducted by external partners, evaluations not only provide more transparency and a better idea of progress achieved, but also serve as a basis for developing and optimising the programmes further.
-Evaluations can focus on a single project or programme, or more generally on a range of programmes and issues of strategic or regional significance.
+The DAAD's projects and programmes are therefore regularly reviewed by external evaluators with regard to their cost-effectiveness, effectiveness, and impact .
+Conducting evaluations in cooperation with external partners does not provide transparency and a better understanding of progress achieved, but also serve as a basis for developing and optimising the programmes further.
+Evaluations can focus on an individual project or programme, or more generally on cross-programme related, strategic or regional issues.

 There are three distinct types of evaluations:

-- Project evaluations, i.e. objective and professional assessments of individual projects which generally have a larger scope.
-Part of the evaluation process involves having independent assessment teams conduct on-site reviews of the projects.
+- Project evaluations, i.e., objective and professional assessments of individual projects which usually have a larger scope.
+The evaluation process involves independent assessment teams conducting field visits of the projects.

-- Programme evaluations, i.e. systematic analysis and empirical investigation for the purpose of assessing individual funding programmes
+- Programme evaluations, i.e., the systematic analysis and empirical investigation for assessing individual funding programmes

-- General policy evaluations, i.e. for gaining an overview from a certain perspective in order to reach comprehensive, strategic recommendations
+- Cross-cutting evaluation format, e.g. country evaluations or synthesis evaluations, for gaining an overview from a certain perspective in order to reach comprehensive, strategic recommendations

-All evaluations conducted at the DAAD are based on national and international standards, such as those by the Deutsche Gesellschaft für Evaluation (DeGEval), which include aspects of usefulness, feasibility, fairness and accuracy.
-The effects of DAAD projects and programmes are regularly assessed according to internationally established criteria such as relevance, efficacy, efficiency and overriding impact.
+All evaluations conducted by the DAAD are based on national and international standards, such as those of Deutsche Gesellschaft für Evaluation (DeGEval), featuring the criteria usefulness, feasibility, fairness and accuracy.
+The results and impacts of DAAD projects and programmes are regularly assessed according to internationally established criteria such as relevance, effectiveness, efficiency, coherence, sustainability and impact.